localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 - Advanced persistence support.
 - Refurbished Web user interface & Desktop Application.

-We now also feature a lot of services which aims to shape the next-gen software team collaboration patterns for LocalStack.
+We now also feature a lot of services which are aimed at shaping the next-gen software team collaboration patterns for LocalStack.
 Some of these include:

 - Compute services (e.g., Lambda, ECS, EKS)
 - Databases (e.g., DynamoDB, RDS)
 - Messaging (e.g., SQS, Kinesis, MSK)
 - Sophisticated/exotic APIs (e.g., QLDB, Athena, Glue)

-Our range of integrations now  a wide range of tools from the cloud development ecosystem.
+Our supported integrations now cover a wide range of tools from the cloud development ecosystem.
 Whether you are using Infrastructure-as-Code (IaC) to manage your AWS infrastructure, or are developing applications using AWS SDKs like Boto, LocalStack now supports your local workflow runs independently.

 {{< img src="localstack-integrations.png" >}}

-For our LocalStack SaaS as part of our Pro offering, we have innovated in a new Web User interface with a simple usage dashboard and a simplified AWS console.
+Our LocalStack Pro SaaS platform now also covers a new Web User interface with a practical usage dashboard and a resource browser (console) that allows you to inspect the state of your locally deployed resources.
 Take it for a run on app.localstack.cloud and visualize your LocalStack usage through a Web interface.

 {{< img src="localstack-web-dashboard.png" >}}